Valentine’s Day Word Wall Cards for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I have to confess that I’m not in the classrooms anymore, since the last fifteen years I’ve been a Director.
+I must confess that I’m not in the classrooms anymore since I’ve been a Director for the last fifteen years.
 That doesn’t mean that I’ve stopped being a teacher.
 Once a teacher, you’re always a teacher.
 I promise you.
-The difference now is that with this position I get the chance to oversee all ages and help my staff with ideas and resources for their classrooms, but it’s easier for me to create activities for the preschoolers like this educational Valentine’s Day Word Wall Cards since that is the younger and last age that I ever worked with.
+The difference now is that with this position, I get to oversee all ages and help my staff with ideas and resources for their classrooms.
+Still, it’s easier for me to create activities for the preschoolers like this educational Valentine’s Day Word Wall Cards since that is the younger and last age that I ever worked with.
 Okay, okay… I still work with them every chance I get.
-Remember what I said that once a teacher….?
+Remember what I said once as a teacher?

-For me, it is very important to switch around in the classroom, and that means library books, decorations, and themes.
+Teachers must switch around in the classroom, which means library books, decorations, and themes.
 It keeps preschoolers interested and excited.
-The activities for this young age are the same because for them to learn, you have to use repetition constantly.
-However, if you switch around in your classroom, children automatically think that you are doing something new.
+The activities for this young age are the same because you have to use repetition constantly for them to learn.
+However, if you switch around in your classroom, children automatically think you are doing something new.
 That’s the trick to keeping them engaged, along with doing activities that are meaningful to them.

 Valentine’s Day Word Wall Cards

-Going back to what this post is about, I have to say that in many early childhood programs, the word wall is a requirement because it is very important to help your children become familiar with printed words and start developing their emergent literacy skills.
-With this in mind, I created these Valentine’s Day Word Wall Cards printables, which are completely free, and you can get them at the end of this post.
+Going back to what this post is about, I have to say that the word wall is required in many early childhood programs because it is vital to help your children become familiar with printed words and start developing their emergent literacy skills.
+With this in mind, I created these Valentine’s Day Word Wall Cards printables, which are entirely free, and you can get them at the end of this post.

 This printable includes two sets of four pages each (four in English and four in Spanish).
 Each set contains 16 cards that include the words heart, key, cupid, potion, arrow, letter, and lock.
-The cards are printed in two different ways: one using only red ink (for Valentine’s Day) and another using the first letter in red and the rest in black.
-That way, you can use them to teach your children beginning sounds, too.
+The cards are printed in two ways: one using only red ink (for Valentine’s Day) and another using the first letter in red and the rest in black.
+That way, you can also use them to teach your children beginning sounds.

 Benefits of These Word Wall Cards